Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 9. Heat Management

-CPUs generate heat during operation, and heat management is crucial to prevent overheating.
+CPUs generate heat during operation.
 Most CPUs have heat sinks and cooling fans to dissipate heat.
 High-performance CPUs may use liquid cooling systems.

 10. Power Management

-Modern CPUs are equipped with power-saving features to reduce energy consumption when processing power is not needed fully.
+Modern CPUs are supplied with power-saving features to reduce energy consumption when processing power is not needed fully.
 This helps improve energy efficiency and extend the life of laptops and mobile devices.

 11. Compatibility